iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.1/report.md

 > Couldn't open it on my phone ?<br> :date: __2021-04-06 18:19:47__

 > Tried to set up app and cannot get any further than ready continue screen<br> :date: __2021-03-31 19:01:42__

-> Keeps freezing while out running and miss times when supposed to stop and walk.
-Tried several times uninstalling and reinstalling and tried all the different voice coaches but same problem.<br> :date: __2021-03-31 16:26:44__

-> Too glitchy<br> :date: __2021-03-29 21:30:35__

-> Kept crashing.
-I'm waiting for the voice to tell me to stop running and nothing 😡<br> :date: __2021-03-25 20:59:57__